ehabwarda/currency-converter/README.md

-# Currency Converter
+# Description
-web based currency converter based on openexchangerates public api: https://openexchangerates.org you can use this application to get latest currency conversion rates or at specific dates.
+- web based currency converter based on openexchangerates public api: https://openexchangerates.org
+- you can use this application to get latest currency conversion rates or at specific dates.

 # Technologies
+- Java 8
+- H2 (in memory database)
 - Spring Boot
 - Spring MVC
 - Thymeleaf